kmx/pdl-datetime/README.md

     my $array = $p->dt_unpdl('epoch');
     # returns perl arrayref (not a piddle) with epoch seconds as double
-    # BEWARE: precision loss, before exporting the time precision is truncated to miliseconds!
+    # BEWARE: precision loss, before exporting the time is truncated to miliseconds!

     my $array = $p->dt_unpdl('epoch_int');
     # returns perl arrayref (not a piddle) with epoch seconds as integer values
-    # BEWARE: precision loss, before exporting the time precision is truncated to seconds!
+    # BEWARE: precision loss, before exporting the time is truncated to seconds!

     my $array = $p->dt_unpdl('Time::Moment');
     # returns perl arrayref with Time::Moment objects

-See [Time::Moment](https://metacpan.org/pod/Time::Moment#strftime) (which we use for stringification) for supported format.
+See [Time::Moment](https://metacpan.org/pod/Time::Moment#strftime) (which we use for stringification) for supported formats.

 ## dt\_at